mikespub-org/sclorg-django-ex/README.md

     oc create -f openshift/templates/<TEMPLATE_NAME>.json

-The template `django.json` contains just a minimal set of components to get your Django application into OpenShift.
+The template `flask.json` contains just a minimal set of components to get your Flask application into OpenShift.

-The template `django-postgresql.json` contains all of the components from `django.json`, plus a PostgreSQL database service and an Image Stream for the Python base image.
+The template `flask-postgresql.json` contains all of the components from `flask.json`, plus a PostgreSQL database service and an Image Stream for the Python base image.
 For simplicity, the PostgreSQL database in this template uses ephemeral storage and, therefore, is not production ready.

 After adding your templates, you can go to your OpenShift web console, browse to your project and click the create button.
 Create a new app from one of the templates that you have just added.